maikebauer/STEREO-HI-Data-Processing/README.md

 After filling out the config.txt file, activate the helio environment and start the program via the following command:

-`python3 multi_test.py`
+`python3 hi_data_processing.py`

 ## Tracking a CME

 Once the desired J-Maps have been created, the CME can be tracked via the track_cme.py program.
 It takes all of its input from the config.txt file.
 The date, spacecraft and data type (science or beacon) in this file will determine which J-Map is displayed for tracking.
 Tracking is done simply by left-clicking on the desired point.
 Points can be removed again by right-clicking.
 The program must be terminated via a click on the mouse wheel (middle-click).
 The resulting time-elongation pairs will be saved as a .csv file.
+To start the tracking program, type the following command into the console:

+`python3 track_cme.py`